davidlee1435/vgraph/README.md

   <img src="imgs/vgraph.png">
 </p>

 - Implement your own shortest path finding algorithm to find a shortest path from start to goal.
-Same as collision checker, you are **NOT** allowed to use any existing packages/libraries. (**20 points**)
+Same as collision checker, you are **NOT** allowed to use any existing package/library. (**20 points**)
 <p align="center">
   <img src="imgs/path.png">
 </p>

-- Modify your robot constroller from Lab 1 and 2 to make the robot follow the path. (**20 points**)
+- Modify your robot controller from Lab 1 and 2 to make the robot follow the path.
+It is allowed to run this part in a separate program by copying/pasting the returned list of waypoints and feed into your follow-path function. (**20 points**)
 <p align="center">
   <img src="imgs/demohd.gif">
 </p>